ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 ## Step 2: Create your shared lab02 repo

-There are three steps involved here.
+For the remainder of this lab, you will be working directly with your pair partner.
+Follow the driver-navigator model and switch roles frequently.

+For step 2 of our workflow, there are three tasks.
 We will explain each of these in detail shortly.
-But to give you an idea of the process at a high level, we've listed the three steps you will be asked to do, below:
+But to give you an idea of the process at a high level, we've listed the three tasks you will be asked to do, below:

 1. One of the two pair partners should log into [GitHub](https://github.com) to create an empty private repo *in a particular way*, namely, pre-populated only with a `README.md`, and a .`gitignore` for Python.
 2. The first pair partner will then invite the second to be a collaborator with **Admin** access.